paulgmiller/paulgmiller.github.io/_posts/2020-03-29-Corona-Testing-App.md

 * When you get tested you associate it with guid/public key on your phone presumably in an app
 * Testers publish guid, result and date of test to a database/block chain
 * Now you want to get a hair cut or go-to a bar
  * You have to tap your phone against another phone on the entryway (nfc presumably)
  * If your phone's guid is tested clear in n days you get a happy green
  * If m's day then maybe a warning orange buzz to remind you
  * no test or past m days red alarm and social pressure or a bouncer makes you leave

-N, M are configurable based on the establisments risk factor.
+N, M are configurable based on the establishment's risk tolerance.
 A sporting event might require testing in last 2 days.
 Also maybe testing for antibodies gets you a higher n, m.

-One of the goals here is to avoid facial or cell tracking and the draconian privacy envasion that entails.
+One of the goals here is to avoid facial or cell tracking and the draconian privacy invasion that entails.
+The business's reviewer app could log/track who was where at what times and later warn people if they were the same place as person who later tested postive.
+This has some abuse potential though.

+Pro's
+* Android phones with nfc are cheap for a bussines to buy.
+* Can reset your guid and avoid bussiness that care.

+Con's:
+* Tapping might spread disease.
+* Hard to enforce at open areas like parks, playgrounds or malls
+* Leads to a national id and government databzase